DKFletcher/The-Selector/README.md

 Along with the workbook I coded a good strong print engine that was tested using  the first chapter of *Alice in Wonderland*.
 I input this text into 240 separate  text Areas.
 A fault free run covering just under 2000 pages.

 There is an update scheduled for when the school's return after August.
 The areas  for development are:
-* at the moment each emotion cas have a stock image and an actor image.
-I think  this needs to expand to an open ended image bank.
+* at the moment each emotion has a stock image and an actor image.
+A beefed up image server could deliver an open ended image bank.
 * an improved worktable tableView cell that removes the need for multi-touch  gestures.
 * a dedicated focus question tool set.